 Arbor Day has been celebrated in Hawaii for over 110 years.
 We work in partnership with organizations and community leaders across the state to organize the annual Arbor Day Hawaii tree giveaways each November.
 Find an event near you.

-Kaulunani is proud to have implemented Hawaii’s first Citizen Forester program!
-Our program trains and educates community members to employ citizen science as a viable approach to gain knowledge and community support for urban forests.
+We are proud to be a partner on Hawaii’s first Citizen Forester program!
+This collaborative project trains and educates community members to employ citizen science as a viable approach to gain knowledge and community support for urban forests.

 Improving water quality by filtering runoff at its source, helping remove sediment and other pollutants before they impact sensitive wetlands and other aquatic systems.

 Providing government agencies, planners, commercial developers and others with an understanding of the current location and ground coverage of our urban tree canopy.

 A user-friendly guide providing urban forestry professionals concrete approaches when preparing for natural disasters that impact the urban forest.